Essential Travel Tips for a Winter Road Trip in Canada

 In extreme conditions, highways are sometimes closed.
 For this reason, plan plenty of extra time to get to your destination(s).

-In summer, it is not uncommon for some people to drive across Canada in as little as four days.
-In winter, this would be an unrealistic (and potentially dangerous) challenge.
+To put this into perspective, consider that some people drive across Canada in summer within just four (very long) days.
+In winter, this would be an unrealistic, and potentially dangerous, challenge.

 Unexpected winter road trip hazards